XternA/income-generator/README.md

 ---
 ### :warning: Disclaimer
-Prior to using the applications provided in this stack, it is essential to verify that your actions comply with the laws of your jurisdiction and adhere to the terms outlined in your internet service provider's contract.
+Before using the applications provided in this stack, it is essential to verify that your actions comply with the laws of your jurisdiction and adhere to the terms outlined in your internet service provider's contract.
 The integration of these applications within this stack is purely for user convenience and does not signify an endorsement of their utilization.

 The author of this stack does not accept any responsibility for the outcomes resulting from the utilization of these applications.
 While this stack streamlines the configuration process and facilitates automated updates for the included applications, it is distributed on an "as is" basis without any warranties.